 4. The RBS leveraged finance group Christmas party of 2001

-In 2001, RBS’s leveraged finance group threw a Brazilian-themed Christmas party in the Oxo Tower.
-There, it was said that John Hourican, the current investment banking CEO, astounded everyone with his excellent Samba dancing in the company of two Brazilian dancers, Solange and Danda.
+In 2001, RBS was in growth mode.
+Its leveraged finance group threw a Brazilian-themed Christmas party in the Oxo Tower.
+There, it was said that John Hourican, who later became CEO of the investment bank, astounded everyone with his excellent Samba dancing in the company of two Brazilian dancers, Solange and Danda.

 5. The Deutsche Bank Christmas parties of 2009